clash-lang/clash-compiler/RELEASING.md

   * `clash-ghc/clash-ghc.cabal`
   * `clash-cores/clash-cores.cabal`
   * `docs/conf.py`
-2. Update the CHANGELOG (see changelog/README.md).
+2. Update the CHANGELOG (see `changelog/README.md`).
+Each entry should normally end with a link to a PR or issue.
+The script `changelog/blame_pr.py` will tell you for a single file which PR('s) introduced it.
 3. Ask someone with admin permissions on GitLab to trigger a nightly schedule, or simply wait a day.
 Verify that the Hackage release deploys well, and preview the release.
 [Preview on Hackage](http://hackage.haskell.org/package/clash-prelude/candidates/)